MichaelELeonard/Python-API-Challenge/README.md

 <img src="Pics/Initial Map.png" width="957" height="459">

-## The DataFrame was filtered to find your ideal weather conditions:
+## The DataFrame was filtered to identify locations with ideal weather conditions:
 * A max temperature lower than 27 degrees but higher than 21
 * Wind speed less than 4.5 m/s
 * Zero cloudiness